Best Disney park for toddlers, ranked with tips from a mom

 Alien Swirling Saucers has a 32-inch height requirement, which most kids will meet by the time they’re two years old.
 Slinky Dog Dash is considered a family coaster.
 Many kiddos will meet this requirement before they turn three.
 Younglings of this size will also be able to ride Millennium Falcon: Smuggler’s Run in Galaxy’s Edge.

 Additionally, Hollywood Studios has a couple of shows that are great for toddlers.
-There’s a Frozen Singalong show starring Olaf, Anna and Elsa.
-My little guys also love Lightning McQueen’s Racing Academy over on Sunset Boulevard.
+There’s a Frozen Sing-Along Celebration starring Olaf, Anna, and Elsa.

 There are several attractions suitable for toddlers at Hollywood Studios.
 However, the one thing the park is missing for this demographic is a good play area.